Paying royalties

 In NSW, most minerals are owned by the state.
 Royalties from state-owned minerals go into consolidated revenue and are allocated for the provision of services to the people of NSW through the budget process.
 Some minerals in NSW are privately owned.
 Royalties from privately owned minerals are collected by the state but 7/8ths are returned to the owner of the mineral.
 In general, gold, silver, coal and uranium are publicly owned, and other minerals can be privately owned.

-Mineral royalties are jointly managed by Mining, Exploration and Geoscience within the Department of Regional NSW, and Revenue NSW.
+Mineral royalties are jointly managed by NSW Resources within the Department of Primary Industries and Regional Development, and Revenue NSW.

 Assessment, audit and collection of mineral royalties